 My Process for Picking the Best Serger Books

-I checked out a heap of books for beginner serging, and I also read a few digitally from Amazon.
+I checked out a heap of books for beginner serging and read a few digitally from Amazon.
 (Kindle Unlimited has several you can read for free, and the digital copies are also fairly inexpensive for the ones I couldn’t find free.)

 I now feel confident to take on all sorts of new techniques when sewing clothes and even household crafts now that I’ve read through these books.

 It’s nice to have several fun practice projects, too.
-I want something that’s going to be a reference that I can keep going back to over and over as I learn and need to brush up on certain skills.
+I want something that will be a reference that I can keep going back to repeatedly as I learn and need to brush up on certain skills.

-Books that were over 15 years old, I wasn’t too impressed with, mainly because their projects were dated, and picture quality wasn’t as good.
+Books that were over 15 years old, I wasn’t too impressed with, mainly because their projects were dated, and the picture quality wasn’t as good.

 And lastly, I don’t recommend any of these books in digital format if you can’t view them in color.
-So much depends on learning which thread goes where, and you won’t be able to tell on a black and white e-reader.
+So much depends on learning which thread goes where, and you won’t be able to tell on a black-and-white e-reader.
 I had to read the digital ones on my computer rather than my Kindle to get much of anything out of them.